AnyiT02/AI-Journal/README.md

 I used AI to help me with this weeks excersise and help add onto my inst311 homework.
 10/21 - Anyi Tasong.

+AI usage has helped me map out my new schedule to finish out the semester and the year strong.
+10/28 - Anyi Tasong.